Things to Do at Tower-Roosevelt in Yellowstone National Park

 Besides horseback rides to the cookout, they also offer horseback rides WITHOUT the cookout

 Xanterra offers horseback rides out of Roosevelt and Canyon Village.
 I did a horseback ride, but I did it at Canyon Village.
 There were multiple employees along for the ride to make sure everyone was safe.
-Riding through Yellowstone is absolutely beautiful
+Riding through Yellowstone is absolutely beautiful.
+Read our article Can I Ride Horses in Yellowstone? for more information.

 Things to Do Nearby